What is a COA and How to Read It?

 You also want to examine the ingredients to verify the presence of the correct levels of CBD as well as the level of THC.
 In the COA, these are referred to as the Cannabinoid Profile & Potency.

 Potency: You will want to find out the exact amount of cannabinoids in your product.
 CBD is the main ingredient but not the only compound present in cannabis including Industrial Hemp.
 The other compounds are identified as CBDA, CBC, THC, THCA and many others.
 Up to 108 known cannabinoid compounds.

-Full Spectrum vs. Broad Spectrum vs. Isolate: The biggest division between CBD product is the difference between Full-Spectrum vs. Isolate
+Full-Spectrum vs. Broad-Spectrum vs. Isolate: The biggest division between CBD product is the difference between Full-Spectrum vs. Isolate

-- Broad spectrum products contain a range of cannabinoids, but no THC.
+- Broad-spectrum products contain a range of cannabinoids, but no THC.

 - Isolates only have CBD and no other compounds such as terpenes or other cannabinoids.
 These products are also known as 100% CBD.

 Terpene Profile: Terpenes are fascinating compounds, responsible for the distinct flavors in CBD oil.
 From the distinct ‘woodsy’ to a more citric taste, they are unique from the growing source to the final product.
-These aromatic terpenes also have unique beneficial effects.
+These aromatic terpenes also have uniquely beneficial effects.
 Terpenes are usually measured in parts per million (PPM).
 These terpenes have unique properties.
-Some terpenes like linalool and myracene have sedative qualities.
+Some terpenes like linalool and myrcene have sedative qualities.
 Pinene may aid memory.